Impact

 Affected Systems

-The issue affects all versions of the open‑source Junrar library prior to version 7.5.8.
-Junrar developers released version 7.5.8 as a fix; any Java application that relies on Junrar for archive extraction on Linux or Unix systems is impacted if it is using an older version of the library.
+The issue affects all versions of the open‑source Junrar library before the 7.5.8 release.
+Junrar version 7.5.8 and later contain the fix.
+Any Java application that uses Junrar for archive extraction on a Linux or Unix system is susceptible if it is using an older version.

 Risk and Exploitability

-The vulnerability scores 5.9 on the CVSS scale and carries an EPSS rating of less than 1 %, indicating a moderate severity and a low likelihood of widespread exploitation.
-It is not listed in CISA’s KEV catalog, which suggests no known large‑scale exploit activity.
-The exploitation requires an attacker to supply a malicious RAR archive to a process that performs extraction, a condition that is more likely in environments where users or services routinely handle untrusted archives.
+The vulnerability scores 5.9 on the CVSS scale and carries an EPSS rating of 12 %, indicating a moderate risk of exploitation.
+It is not listed in CISA’s KEV catalog, suggesting no known large‑scale exploit activity.
+Exploitation requires an attacker to supply a malicious RAR archive to a process that performs extraction, which is more likely in environments where users or services routinely handle untrusted archives.

 OpenCVE Enrichment